 We need to realize when we hit a slump, acknowledge it and do what we can for it to go away and so that we can continue our artistic journey in peace!

-Of course, every person is different and has different ways to deal with this kind of frustrations, but I’ll go through some tips and tricks to help you!
+Of course, every person is different and has different ways to deal with this kind of frustration in art, but I’ll go through some tips and tricks to help you!

 Frustrated Artist Syndrome – The Tortured Artist